Content Area Grade Skipping (1-4)

 - Parent Approval

-Accelerated elementary students take Integrated Math 6/7 in 5th grade.
-This course is taught virtually during the elementary school day from a dedicated, highly qualified Rockwood math teacher.
-Accelerated elementary students continue on to Math 7/8 in 6th grade.
+Elementary students who have grade-skipped in math take Integrated Math 6/7 in 5th grade.
+This course is taught virtually during the elementary school day from a dedicated, highly qualified Rockwood math teacher, and continue on to Math 7/8 in 6th grade.